 Nathan’s administration of first aid at that moment brought Coach Wenrlch from a critical zone to a zone of immediate intervention and recovery.
 Though the youngster didn’t have the tools or the acumen of the paramedics who later arrived on the scene, he kept a cool head and applied basic first aid techniques—and thus answered the call to save his coach’s life.

-Stories like these may seem one in a million, but they highlight a collective truth: that children can and should play a role in saving the lives of others.
-Moreover, a mindset that’s valuable to first aid training can be inculcated early in life and supplemented with more technical training later on.
+Stories like these may seem one in a million, but they highlight prompt an important question: Why shouldn’t children play a role in saving the lives of others?
+First aid training develops a mindset that is valuable throughout life, which can later be easily supplemented with further technical training.

 It’s important to base your decision on your child’s age group, the level of education they’ve attained, and the level of difficulty they can keep up with.
 In the modules run by nationally recognised first aid training organisations, it’s common to segregate students younger than 14 years old into non-credit first aid classes, while minors aged 14-18 years old may attend credited first aid training courses with parental consent.

 These distinctions come with valid reason.
 On the one hand, very young children under 10 years old are unlikely to have the physical strength to successfully implement CPR.
 The European Resuscitation Council states that “the optimal age to start teaching cardiac compressions is around 12 years.”
 On the other hand, a certain degree of maturity is needed to handle the very technical concepts and the sometimes graphic imagery encountered in credited first aid modules.